v2fly/v2fly-github-io/docs/en_US/config/protocols/vless.md

 Note: When `"h2"` is set in `alpn`, [Inbound TLS](../../config/transport.md#tlsobject) needs to be set to `"alpn":["h2","http/1.1"]`, to support `h2` access.

 :::tip
-The `alpn` set in Fallback is to match the actual negotiated ALPN, while the `alpn` set in Inbound TLS is the optional ALPN list during the handshake, which have different meanings.
+The `alpn` set in Fallback is to match the actual negotiated ALPN, while the `alpn` set in Inbound TLS is the optional ALPN list used during the handshake, which have different meanings.
 :::

 > `path`: string

-Try to match the first packet HTTP hyperlink, empty for any.
+Pattern to match the first packet's HTTP hyperlink, empty for any.
 Default to empty, non-empty values must start with `"/"`.
 Does not support `h2c`.

-When necessary, VLESS will try to look at the hyperlink (no more than 55 bytes; fast algorithm, incomplete parsing of actual link), and if successful, output the info `realPath =` to the log.
+When necessary, VLESS will try to observe the HTTP hyperlink (no more than 55 bytes; simple algorithm, incomplete parsing of full length of hyperlink), and if successful, outputs the info `realPath =` to the log.

-`path` can be used to split traffic from other WebSocket inbounds, or masquerade HTTP traffic.
-It has minimal overhead, being pure traffic forwarding, and is [generally more effective than Nginx reverse-proxies](https://github.com/badO1a5A90/v2ray-doc/blob/master/v2ray%20speed%20test%20v4.27.2.md).
+`path` can be used to split traffic from other WebSocket inbounds, or masquerade certain HTTP traffic.
+It has minimal overhead, being purely traffic forwarding, and is [generally more effective than Nginx reverse-proxies](https://github.com/badO1a5A90/v2ray-doc/blob/master/v2ray%20speed%20test%20v4.27.2.md).

-Note: **The inbound where fallbacks are used must be TCP+TLS**, which is used to split traffic to other WebSocket inbounds.
+Note: **The inbound where fallbacks are used must be TCP+TLS only**, which is used to split traffic to other WebSocket inbounds.
 The inbound being split does not need to be configured with TLS.

 > `dest`: string | number